ARM-software/ebbr/source/ebbr.rst

 Examples:

-UEFI § 6.1 - Reference to the UEFI specification [4] section 6.1
+UEFI § 6.1 - Reference to the UEFI specification [UEFI]_ section 6.1

 Terms and abbreviations
 =======================